wptide/wptide/ISSUE_TEMPLATE.md

 <!--

-Have you read Tide's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/xwp/go-tide/blob/master/CODE_OF_CONDUCT.md
+Have you read [Tide's Code of Conduct](CODE_OF_CONDUCT.md)?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect.

 Do you want to ask a question?
 Are you looking for support?
-The #tide channel in WordPress Slack is the best place for getting support: https://make.wordpress.org/chat/
+The [`#tide` channel](https://wordpress.slack.com/messages/C7TK8FBUJ/) in [WordPress Slack](https://make.wordpress.org/chat/) is the best place for getting support.

 -->